This section is severly outdated as new information, research and explorations have manifested since the time of writing this. check back soon.

 There are 2 large drains and a number of small drains that are positioned in the upper portion of the walls, towards the top of the ceiling.
-The 2 of the larger outfalls, drains small buried streams.
-They look look they could push out 200-400 cubic foot second or 7-8 foot in size.
+The 2 of the larger outfalls, are the Charles Street Sewer and Lovegrove Alley Sewer.
+They serve as combined sewer overflow outlets (SSO/CSO) and appear to have the capacity of 700 – 1000 cubic foot a second drains.
 The explorer will quickly leave if this outflow starts hitting the opposing wall.

 There is some notable graffiti art towards the end of this tunnel, just prior to the Formidable Zone of Isolation.
 One of the most impressive graffiti in the entire tunnel lies at the end of this section.
 Impressive due to the fact that it spans almost the entire face of the wall.
 Further research brings to light this style of graffiti is known as “Blockbuster graffiti” or “Roller Graffiti”.
 Its a massive piece of art with a hand holding a bottle, tagged by 1202 that reads “KEEP GOING —>” .